CholGen/bacpage-resources/Writerside/topics/Antimicrobial-Resistance-Profiling.md

 to efficiently search through your sequences.

 > We caution that the presence of an antimicrobial resistance gene does not necessarily indicate that the isolate
-> carrying the gene is resistant to the corresponding antibiotic, as these genes must be expressed to confer
+> carrying the gene is resistant to the corresponding antibiotic.
+> This is because AMR genes must be expressed to confer resistance.
-> resistance.
-Some resistance genes, particular those on plasmids, have a greater correlation between genotype
+> Alternatively, some AMR genes, particularly those on plasmids, have a greater correlation between genotype and
+> phenotype.
-> and phenotype, but this varies.
-Additionally, sometimes an isolate may gain or lose resistance to an antibiotic by
+> Whereas sometimes an isolate may gain resistance to an antibiotic by mutational processes which would be missed by
-> mutational processes which would be missed by the profiling described below.
+> the profiling described below.
 >
-> Therefore, we caution readers against over-interpretation and recommend to confirmed resistance with laboratory assays.
+> Therefore, we caution readers against over-interpretation and recommend confirming resistance with an appropriate
+> laboratory assay.
 {style="warning"}

 ## Setting up the project directory